Lexicographically minimal string rotation: Algorithms

-The Naive Algorithm
+The naive algorithm

 The naive algorithm for finding the lexicographically minimal rotation of a string is to iterate through successive rotations while keeping track of the most lexicographically minimal rotation encountered.
 If the string is of length n, this algorithm runs in O(n^{2}) time in the worst case.

-Booth's Algorithm
+Booth's algorithm

 An efficient algorithm was proposed by Booth (1980).

-The algorithm uses a modified preprocessing function from the Knuth-Morris-Pratt string search algorithm.
+The algorithm uses a modified preprocessing function from the Knuth–Morris–Pratt string search algorithm.
 The failure function for the string is computed as normal, but the string is rotated during the computation so some indices must be computed more than once as they wrap around.
 Once all indices of the failure function have been successfully computed without the string rotating again, the minimal lexicographical rotation is known to be found and its starting index is returned.
 The correctness of the algorithm is somewhat difficult to understand, but it is easy to implement.